Skip to content

 Events

-LocationEnteredEvent when the level or dungeon changes.
+ItemConsumedEvent first when the gate's condition consumes what it asks for — the toll is paid at the threshold — then LocationEnteredEvent when the level or dungeon changes, carrying the gate's success text when its author wrote one.
 Arrival then runs the cell's entry checks — area treasure, room traps, keyed encounters — each reporting its own events, and the movement cost accrues toward the turn clock.

 allowed_modes class-attribute